OWASP/www-board-candidates/grant_ongers.md

 #### COVID-19 has had a major impact on OWASP's major earning sources which were conference tickets / training tickets.
 What will you do to ensure more balanced funding sources in the future?
 ```
-This is something that I have spend the entirity of this year working on.
+This is something that I have spent the entirety of this year working on.
 The broad plan is that each of the budget areas will become self-funding.
 And that the areas that do better than anticipated can provide support to those that don't do as well.
-A big part of that will be the grant's process which will allow projects and comittees to aquire direct funding for efforts in their areas, I hope to trial the first full cycle of that soon with the Education Committee.
+A big part of that will be the grant's process which will allow projects and committees to acquire direct funding for efforts in their areas, I hope to trial the first full cycle of that soon with the Education Committee.
 ```

 ```